 - 4 ounces cream cheese softened

-Allow to cool at room temperature for 10 to 15 minutes before slicing.
+- Allow to cool at room temperature for 10 to 15 minutes before slicing.
 Slice according to desired size, using a knife or pizza cutter.
 Serve with sauce, if desired.